 It is entirely reasonable for an ambitious young person starting out on their career to be focused on establishing a stable job with good future prospects.
 After all, you may want a partner, a family, a house, and a firm financial foundation to base it all upon.
-All these things to do not pay for themselves, you need to focus on the type of work you like and how much you will be paid for it.
+All these things do not pay for themselves.
+You need to focus on the type of work you like and how much you will be paid for it.

 As we mature, we start to realize what our actual core values are.
 Whether your values are family, fairness, fitness, helping others, or trying to make the world a better place, if your current career does not align with your core values, it is clearly time for a change.

 You may have achieved some or all of the career goals you established when you were younger.
 If so, then great, but is that all there is to life?
 After all, we are humans, and we continue to change throughout our lives, so it is natural for our life goals to change with us.